electronicsguy/ESP8266/HTTPSRedirect/README.md

 echo | openssl s_client -connect script.google.com:443 |& openssl x509 -fingerprint -noout
 ```

 Windows users can either use it from within a Linux virtual machine or Cygwin.
 Another alternative is to use pre-compiled binaries of openssl for Windows.
 These are available at: [gnuwin32-openssl](http://gnuwin32.sourceforge.net/packages/openssl.htm) or [fulgan-openssl](https://indy.fulgan.com/SSL/).
 Open up *cmd* within Windows, goto the directory containing the binary and run the above command.
+I've uploaded a Windows batch file(fingerprint.bat) that you can use to automate getting the fingerprint in the future.

 (Note: For both Windows and Mac OS, remove replace the "|&" with just the pipe "|".)
 Command syntax explanation here: [grep-pipe-ampersand](http://askubuntu.com/questions/24953/using-grep-with-pipe-and-ampersand-to-filter-errors-from-find)